AnonymousAuthor000/Code2536/README.md

 `conda install -c conda-forge flatbuffers`

+(if no npm) install the npm:

+`sudo apt-get install npm`

+Install the jsonrepair:

+`npm install -g jsonrepair`

 2. Download the source code of the TensorFlow.
 Here we test our tool on v2.9.1.

 `wget https://github.com/tensorflow/tensorflow/archive/refs/tags/v2.9.1.zip`